 Mahouts

 Each elephant has three mahouts (pappan).
-They take up the job of bathing and massaging the animals with coconut husks.
-To control the elephants, they use three different kinds of sticks – thotti, valiya kol and cheru kol.
+The foremost duty of the mahouts is to bathe and massage the elephant with the husk of coconuts.
+To control the elephants, they use three different kinds of sticks: thotti, valiya kol and cheru kol.

 Elephant Camps in Kerala